alexnguyen02/Totally-Trivia/README.md

 # CSC207 Course Project
-Disclaimer: This repository is a copy of the actual repository from https://github.com/lemoncake206/triviacash-group-28
+Disclaimer: This repository is a copy of the original repository https://github.com/lemoncake206/triviacash-group-28

 <br />